Questions about the donation process, its safety, and privacy

 The trials are double-blinded and controlled.
 That means an independent, third party runs the trial so that we can’t see the results until the trial is completed and some trial participants will receive a placebo treatment.
 It also means that we pay participants to take part in the trial.
 No trial participants pay for therapy.
 Therapy is provided free-of-charge to our trial participants.

-How is the company funded?
+How is the company and research funded?